apigee/api-platform-samples/README.md

 In addition to the sample proxies, this project includes the following:

+### `/learn-edge`

+The Learn Edge series is a hands-on learning experience for beginning Edge developers.
+Each example is designed to be quick and easy to do, teaches a core Apigee Edge concept or technique, and follows three basic steps:

+1. Deploy it.
+2. Run it.
+3. Trace it.

+The best way to learn Apigee Edge is by doing!

 ### `/schemas`

 XML schemas that you can  use as a reference when working with policies, API proxy configuration,